Note: This blog post was originally published on May 14, 2018. It was updated on May 18, 2020 for relevancy.

 - Share your content in the places where the people who want to read it will find it.

 As an inbound marketing agency, Raka helps clients run long-term inbound marketing campaigns.
 One of the key parts of inbound marketing is to regularly publish original, valuable content.
 But even if your content is great, it still needs to be optimized for organic search and for social media sharing.
 In short, you need to make it easy for your content to get found online.

 Ideally, number one and two go hand-in-hand, so let’s start there.

 The first step in getting your blog post found online is to pick keywords or phrases for which you want your content to get found.
 These are the search terms your target audience might search to find you.
 Seems simple enough, right?
 Not quite.
 You’ll definitely want to spend some time on this task.
-If you’re new to search engine optimization (SEO), check out this “Beginner’s Guide to SEO” by Moz.
+If you’re new to search engine optimization (SEO), check out our “How to Master Search Engine Optimization (SEO): Choose Your Keywords Wisely”.

 There are dozens of unique ways to come up with keywords; but if you haven’t conducted keyword research yet, the Google AdWords keyword planner, Keywordtool.io, and Moz Keyword Explorer are a few great places to start.

 Let’s take a look at what comes up when you do a typical search on Google.
 In this case, we searched for adorable kittens and the following came up as the highest ranking post.

 So, why did this come up in the number one spot?
 Let’s take a look!